davidcoles/vc5/README.md

 * type - http, https or tcp
 * port - the port that the check will be run against, optional if there is only one port listed in the service
 * path - the path to run http or https checks against, not needed for tcp
+* host - value to set for the Host: header in http/https checks

 ## Notes